rydmike/theme_demo/README.md

 // to set it to false, debug prints will not show in release builds.
 // The handy part is that if it gets in the way in debugging, it is an easy
 // toggle to turn it off here for just this feature.
 You can leave it true
-// below to see this features logs in debug mode. const bool _debug = !kReleaseMode && true;
+// below to see this feature's logs in debug mode. const bool _debug = !kReleaseMode && true;

 /// A repository that stores and retrieves key-value settings pairs from